Melbourne, Australia has been voted as the most livable city for six years running now. No wonder I chose to live in Melbourne.

 What was our place like?
 It was a studio.
 This was my ideal spot!
 Don’t get me wrong, the place was a shoebox, but it was our shoebox, and we loved it!
 There was a bathroom, also very small, and the slight quirky thing about it was our kitchen was outside the room.
 Nobody else used this kitchen, it was only ours, but it was outside the room.
 Not a big deal being on the top floor with one other tenant, though.

-Just outside we had museums, street art, libraries, cute cafes, and two major tram lines in our hipster hot spot neighborhood that is Carlton and Fitzroy.
+Just outside we had museums, street art, libraries, cute cafes, and two major tram lines in our hipster hot spot neighborhood that is Carlton and Fitzroy (we lived on the line, lucky!).
 I LOVE THIS PLACE and I can highly recommend the area.
+Try to find a place to rent in Melbourne in this area if you’re not sure where else to go.
+You can’t go wrong.
+You’re SUPER close to the CBD, have everything you need right there, and you’ll be oozing coolness when you say you live in Carlton/Fitzroy.
+Joking!
+Kinda… 🙂

 Read More on how I’m saving thousands of dollars while living here.